 This two-year program has two areas of concentration: one concentration is focused on Forensic Toxicology/Chemistry and the second on Forensic/Analytical Genetics.
 Through the common core curriculum, students in both concentrations will have foundational information and skill set in advanced forensic science, writing, communication, professionalism, ethics, legal perspectives, and workplace-specific laboratory skills.
 Through a rigorous targeted finishing curriculum in either concentration, including internship experiences and cognate elective courses, the graduates will be competitive for workforce deployment in the areas of private industry drug testing, private DNA analysis, forensic governmental divisions, and hospital clinical labs.

 We are not able to accept international students for the Fall 2019 semester.
 We anticipate expanding enrollment to international students starting the Fall 2020 semester.

-We are pleased to announce the that university will be charging a special out-of-state tuition rate for the Master's in Forensics Toxicology & Analytical Genetics program, pending approval of the Board of Trustees in June 2019.
-The proposed rate will be $915 per credit hour in additional to the mandatory fees.
+We are pleased to announce the that university will be charging a special tuition rate for the Master's in Forensics Toxicology & Analytical Genetics program.
+The Academic Year 2019-2020 rate will be $971 per credit hour.
 This represents a significant reduction in the out-of-state tuition rate typically assessed and shows enormous support for our program by the university.

 The program provides state-of-the-art laboratory facilities that are available to students working on laboratory assignments and independent research projects.
 Instrumentation includes GC-MS, GC-MS/MS, tandem LC-MS, FTIR spectrometer, NMR, PCR, Real-Time PCR, HiSeq 2500, MiSeq, Capillary sequencers, Pyrosequencer, Luminex analyzer, and Bioanalyzers.